PriyankaaNigam/AI-Data-Unlocked/CFPB_Complaint_Analysis/SQL_queries_and_results.md

 |  14 | 2024              |   2737703        |
 |  15 | 2025              |   3691962        |

-There is a clear upward trend in the number of consumer complaints submitted each year.
+Data shows a **clear exponential upward trend** in the number of consumer complaints filed with CFPB (Consumer Finance Protection Board).

-Some factors which could contribute to this may include
-- consumers becoming increasingly more aware of the existence of Consumer Financial Protection Bureau
+Complaints rose from just **2,536** in 2011 to over **3.6 milion** in 2025

+**Possible factors**
+- Increasing consumer awareness of CFPB
+- Easier Online submissions
+- Economic conditions such as COVID-19 pandemic
-- escalating issues withh financial products
+- Increasing dissatisfaction with financial products such as credit reporting and debt collection